-Check following conditions before starting header calibration procedure:
+Check the following conditions before starting the header calibration procedure:

-- The header is attached to combine.
+- The header is attached to the combine.

-- The combine is on level ground, with header level to ground.
+- The combine is on level ground, with the header level to the ground.

 - The engine is running.

 - The combine is not moving.

-- No faults have been received from Header Height Controller (HHC) module.
+- No faults have been received from the Header Height Controller (HHC) module.

-- Header/feeder is disengaged.
+- The header/feeder is disengaged.

 - Lateral float buttons are NOT pressed.

-- ESC key is NOT pressed.
+- The ESC key is NOT pressed.